-- 16.1 A transaction in a derivative must: - 16.1.1 be in an Approved Derivative; or - 16.1.2 be an OTC derivative which complies with paragraph 16.5. - 16.2 In addition: - 16.2.1 the underlying must be within COLL 5.6.4R(5) or COLL 5.2.20R(2)(f)-(i); - the exposure to the underlying must not exceed the limits set out at paragraphs 9 and 10 above. - 16.3 A transaction in an Approved Derivative must be effected on or under the rules of an eligible derivatives market.
-A derivatives transaction must not cause the Funds to diverge from its investment objectives as stated in the Trust Deed and the most recently published prospectus and must not be entered into if the intended effect is to create the potential for an uncovered sale of one or more transferable securities, money market instruments, collective investment scheme units or derivatives. - 16.4 Any forward transaction must be with an Eligible Institution or an Approved Bank. - 16.5 OTC transactions under this paragraph 16.5 must be: - 16.5.1 with an approved counterparty; a counterparty to a transaction in derivatives is approved only if the counterparty is: - (a) an Eligible Institution or an Approved Bank; or - (b) a person whose permission (including any requirements or limitations), as published in the Financial Services Register permits it to enter into the transaction as principal off-exchange; - (c) a CCP which is authorised in that capacity for the purposes of EMIR; - (d) a CCP which is recognised in that capacity in accordance with the process set out in article 25 of EMIR; or - (e) to the extent not already covered above, a CCP supervised in a jurisdiction that: - (i) has implemented the relevant G20 reforms on over-thecounter derivatives to at least the same extent as the United Kingdom; and - (ii) is identified as having done so by the Financial Stability Board in its summary report on progress in implementation of G20 financial regulatory reforms dated 25 June 2019; - on approved terms; the terms of the transaction in derivatives are approved only if the Manager:
+- 10.1 A transaction in a derivative must: - 10.1.1 be in an Approved Derivative; or - 10.1.2 be an OTC derivative which complies with paragraph 10.5. - 10.2 In addition: - 10.2.1 the underlying must be within COLL 5.6.4.R(4) or COLL 5.2.20R(2)(f)-(i); - 10.2.2 the exposure to the underlying must not exceed the limits set out at paragraphs 3 and 4 above. - 10.3 A transaction in an Approved Derivative must be effected on or under the rules of an eligible derivatives market.
+A derivatives transaction must not cause the Sub-Funds to diverge from its investment objectives as stated in the Trust Deed and the most recently published prospectus and must not be entered into if the intended effect is to create the potential for an uncovered sale of one or more transferable securities, approved money market instruments, collective investment scheme units or derivatives. - 10.4 Any forward transaction must be with an Eligible Institution or an Approved Bank. - 10.5 OTC transactions under this paragraph 10.5 must be: - 10.5.1 with an approved counterparty; a counterparty to a transaction in derivatives is approved only if the counterparty is: - (a) an Eligible Institution or an Approved Bank; or - (b) a person whose permission (including any requirements or limitations), as published in the Financial Services Register, permits it to enter into the transaction as principal off-exchange; - (c) a CCP that is authorised in that capacity for the purposes of EMIR; - (d) a CCP that is recognised in that capacity in accordance with the process set out in article 25 of EMIR; or - (i) has implemented the relevant G20 reforms on over-thecounter derivatives to at least the same extent as the UK; and - (ii) is identified as having done so by the Financial Stability Board in its summary report on progress in implementation of G20 financial regulatory reforms dated 25 June 2019. - on approved terms; the terms of the transaction in derivatives are approved only if the Manager: